Private room

 This University has its main campus in the Città Universitaria of Rome, in the San Lorenzo area.
 Therefore, San Lorenzo and Nomentano are great choices to live nearby, as for the other buildings of this prestigious institution, consider Quartiere III Pinciano.

-Here's an article to help you find housing close to the Sapienza University of Rome, and here's a link to further information on the location of the campus.
+Here's an article to help you find housing close to the Sapienza University of Rome.

 ---|